pankajtandon/vacationplanner/readme.md

 budget.
 What dishes can you recommend so that I follow the 90 30 50 diet rule and such that it is also affordable over a year?

+Q3: I want to hike in good weather in October 2025.
+Where should I go, where it's pleasant, not too pricey, I can get good vegetarian food and I can get a good property to stay at (with a coffee maker, preferably)?
+I live in Pittsburgh, PA and would prefer places that have direct flights from here.
+Please use all the tools you have available to arrive at the answer.
+Also tell me which tools you used.
 ```